Penn State child sex abuse scandal: Ousting of Spanier, Curley, Paterno, and Schultz

 Penn State President Graham Spanier released a statement of support for Curley and Schultz before being forced to resign.

-Joe Paterno was heavily criticized for his reaction to the allegations and was subsequently forced to resign in the middle of the 2011 season.
+Joe Paterno was heavily criticized for his reaction to the allegations and was subsequently fired in the middle of the 2011 season.

 On November 8, 2011, Spanier canceled Paterno's weekly Tuesday press conference, citing legal concerns.
 It was to have been the coach's first public appearance since Sandusky's arrest.
 Paterno later reported that Spanier canceled the press conference without providing him with an explanation.
 That same day, The New York Times reported that Penn State was planning Paterno's exit at the close of the 2011 college football season.
 Based on interviews with two individuals briefed on conversations among top university officials, the Times reported: "The Board of Trustees has yet to determine the precise timing of Mr. Paterno's exit, but it is clear that (he) will not coach another season."
 The following day, Associated Press reported that Paterno had decided to retire at the end of the 2011 season, saying that he didn't want to be a distraction.
 In a statement announcing his retirement, Paterno said, "It is one of the great sorrows of my life.
 With the benefit of hindsight, I wish I had done more."

 On the afternoon of November 9, Easton Express-Times reported that the board had given Spanier an ultimatum—resign before that night's meeting or be fired.
 At that night's meeting, Spanier offered his immediate resignation.
 The board accepted it and named provost Rodney Erickson as interim president.
 Several Penn State sources told StateCollege.com and the Patriot-News that Spanier and vice chairman John Surma mutually agreed that the best way forward for all involved would be for Spanier to resign "voluntarily and with grace."
 At the same meeting, the Board turned down Paterno's proposal to finish out the season and instead stripped him of his coaching duties immediately; defensive coordinator Tom Bradley was named the interim coach for the remainder of the season.